ServiceStackApps/typescript-redux/README.md

-As the technologies used in this guide represent today's best-in-class choices for developing rich, complex JavaScript Apps within VS.NET, we've encapsulated them together into ServiceStack's new [TypeScript React VS.NET Template](https://github.com/ServiceStackApps/typescript-react-template/) providing an instant integrated client and .NET server solution that enables an immediately productive out-of-the-box and iterative development experience.
-The pre-configured Gulp tasks takes care of effortlessly packaging, bundling and deploying your production-optimized App [directly from VS.NET's Task Runner Explorer](https://github.com/ServiceStackApps/typescript-react-template/#networkedshapecreator-project).
+As the technologies used in this guide represent today's best-in-class choices for developing rich, complex JavaScript Apps within VS.NET, we've encapsulated them together into ServiceStack's new [TypeScript React VS.NET Template](https://github.com/ServiceStackApps/typescript-react-template/) providing an instant integrated client and .NET server solution so you're immediately productive out-of-the-box.
+It's also provides an optimal iterative development experience with the pre-configured Gulp tasks taking care of effortlessly packaging, bundling and deploying your production-optimized App [directly from VS.NET's Task Runner Explorer](https://github.com/ServiceStackApps/typescript-react-template/#networkedshapecreator-project).